-Salzburger Land, or rather the brand name “SalzburgerLand”, is one of the top destinations for a skiing holiday in Austria.
+Salzburger Land, or rather the brand name “SalzburgerLand”, is one of the top destinations for a ski holiday in Austria.
 Many well-known ski resorts are located here, such as Zell am See-Kaprun, Saalbach Hinterglemm and Obertauern.
 SnowTrex has put together 10 good reasons why “SalzburgerLand” is worth a ski holiday for every winter sports enthusiast.

 1. Slopes for every taste